US Supreme Court to hear major abortion case which could overturn historic ruling

 Related news coverage

-Watch VideoThe Supreme Court has agreed to hear a challenge in a major abortion case from Mississippi.
-This gives the court’s new..
+US Supreme Court to hear major abortion case with ramifications for Roe vs Wade

-US Supreme Court to consider gutting landmark 1973 Roe v Wade abortion law

 -